maoiscat/mpv-osc-framework/README.md

 The file “oscf.lua” provides a core set of functions to run this tool, and another file "expansion.lua" provides more functions and templates to make it works better.

-The file "main.lua" has realized a ["mpv-osc-modern"](https://github.com/maoiscat/mpv-osc-modern) like osc is realized with this tool, as a demo.
+The file "main.lua" has realized a ["mpv-osc-modern"](https://github.com/maoiscat/mpv-osc-modern) like osc with this tool, as a demo.

 To try it, you need to make a new folder in "\~\~/mpv/scripts", and download all 3 files there.
 Remenber to remove other osc scripts.
 And you will need [material-design-iconic-font](https://zavoloklom.github.io/material-design-iconic-font/) as well.